Skip to main content

 Living things consist of many tiny particles.

-how these particles change over time and how they interact with one another.
+How do these particles modify over time, and how do they interact with one another?

 A woman wearing a white lab coat, safety goggles, and a face mask is holding a test tube with a yellow fluid in her right hand and another container with the same fluid in her left hand.
 She is looking at the test tube.
 In front of her, there is a microscope on a table.
 On the table, there are two sheets of notes and a green pen.